AdguardTeam/AdguardKnowledgeBase/pages/06.ios/05.solving-problems/06.dns-requests-log/docs.en.md

 ---
-title: '  How to collect DNS requests log on Adguard Pro?'
+title: 'How to collect DNS requests log on Adguard Pro?'
 taxonomy:
     category:
         - docs